cpp-for-yourself/lectures-and-homeworks/lectures/inheritance.md

 ```
 Note how there is no arrow pointing from `GrayscaleImage` to `JpegIo` or `PngIo`, just one pointing to the `IoInterface`.

-In our example, the code changes to rely on a reference (or a pointer) to an `IoInterface` rather than on a concrete implementation:
+Coming back to the code, our `GrayscaleImage` now receives a reference (or a pointer) to an `IoInterface` rather than on a concrete implementation:
 <!--
 `CPP_SETUP_START`